KingSila/100-days-of-code/log.md

 * is now starting to come together nicely  the this keyword , the functions and the scope of the functions

 Total Hours spent : 2 Hours

+**Thoughts #100daysofcode day 42 of 100

+* thats the beauty of Programming one day on a roll the next day u hit a blocker
+* The exception calls for a break we come back much stronger and refreshed
+* Interesting problem but i need  to break it down
+* Tommorow we focus on that Object creation

+Total Hours spent : 2 Hours